What is the NCREIF?

 Properties already in operation should be at least above 60% occupancy rate when taking part In the NPI.
 The property types allowed into the NPI are hotels, office buildings, industrial properties, apartments, and other retail use properties.
 Allowed properties can be wholly owned or even jointly owned properties.
 Returns on investment are required to be reported without leverage.
-The property should also be run by a tax-exempted and qualified institutional investor.

 Index Data Validation

 The NCREIF follows a data validating procedure that comprises three steps.
 The process is quick to ensure that any errors in data submission are noted and consequently corrected.
 The submission process is undertaken by specialized software engineered specifically for the exercise.
 The software runs tests on the data to pinpoint any inconsistencies in conforming to the set standards.